Gender Equality & Sport+ Conference 2025

 Session 4: Keynote- Harnessing the potential of digital technology & AI

-This session dives into how digital technology, AI, and big data are transforming the sport ecosystem and implications for safe and inclusive sport.
+This session dived into how digital technology, AI, and big data are transforming the sport ecosystem and implications for safe and inclusive sport.

 Presenter: Lucy Mills, Ready Sport